After spending in NY, Mario Frias cancels trip to Russia by order of Bolsonaro

 The assistant secretary, Hélio Ferraz de Oliveira, the chief of staff, Raphael Azevedo, the secretary of development, André Porciúncula, and the secretary of audiovisual, Felipe Cruz Pedri, would travel with Frias.

-Yesterday, the secretary did a live on social media, but to comment on another controversy related to travel – the one he made to New York in December last year.
+Yesterday, the secretary made a live on social networks, but to comment on another controversy related to travel – the one he made to New York in December last year.
 In the presentation, he did not mention the cancellation for Russia, Hungary and Poland.

-The trip to the North American city, which lasted five days with four official appointments on the agenda, was the subject of a request to the Federal Audit Court (TCU) by the Public Ministry (MP) linked to the body on Friday (11) to investigate travel expenses.
+The trip to the North American city, which lasted five days with four official appointments on the agenda, was the subject of a request to the Federal Audit Court (TCU) by the Public Ministry (MP) linked to the body on Friday 11th so that Investigate travel expenses.

 The deputy attorney general of the MP with the TCU, Lucas Rocha Furtado, wants the court to investigate “whether the trip paid for with public resources had legitimate reasons to exist in the public interest or if it served to meet – at the excuses of the law – very personal and private”.

 The trip was classified as “urgent” by the secretariat and, according to the Federal Official Gazette, the minister would be in New York to promote a “cultural project involving audiovisual production, culture and sport” with the Bolsonarista jiu-jitsu fighter Renzo Gracie, who invited him.
-To go there, the secretary spent R$ 39 thousand along with Oliveira.
-The two were also reimbursed by the government for tests for covid-19, in the total amount of R$ 3,600.
+To go there, the secretary spent 39 thousand reais along with Oliveira.
+The two were also reimbursed by the government for Covid-19 tests, in the total amount of 3,6 thousand.

 In yesterday’s live, Frias said that he and his deputy were developing a normative instruction (IN) related to the Rouanet Law.
 “The goal was to talk to the Broadway market because it’s a self-sustaining market,” he argued.
 The secretary also claimed that the amounts paid for the tickets are those practiced by the market and that, to save money, he shared a hotel room with Oliveira.